 In 2010, he received his first coaching opportunity.
 It was only fitting he go into coaching at some point.
-After all, his father, Bob Hurley, is one of the most successful high school basketball coaches in history.
+After all, his father, Bob Hurley, was one of the most successful high school basketball coaches in history.

-Bob Hurley: A High School Basketball Legend
+Bob Hurley: A High School Basketball Coaching Legend

 Bob was the head coach of St. Anthony High School in Jersey City, New Jersey for 46 (!!) years.
 In nearly 5 decades, he won over 1,000 games to go along with four national titles and 26 state titles.